MatrixMind-cloud/azure-arc-hybrid-cloud-demo/README.md

 provisioning scripts, therefor you will need to prepare a credentials file.

-Working in subfolder `on-prem`, copy the `credentials.env.dist` to `credentials.env` and edit it's content according to your Azure Subscription and Service Principal details.
+Working in subfolder `on-prem`, copy the `credentials.env.dist` to `credentials.env` and edit its content according to your Azure Subscription and Service Principal details.
 Use the details output from **Step 3**.

 * Get a list of available machines: `./vagrant.sh status`